Diptonil/devops-engineering/Docker/commands-overview.md

 - `docker image build -t <imagename> -f <dockerfilename> .`: Build an image out of the Dockerfile in this directory with a custom Dockerfile name.
 - `docker image prune`: This would clean up dangling images.
 - `docker system prune`: Cleans up all the images.

+## Volume Commands

+- `docker volume ls`: Shows all the volumes that are currently on the host machine.
+It gives the volume name (which is a huge ID) and the driver.
+- `docker volume inspect <volumename>`: If we take that long ID and inspect it, we might be able to tell where in the host machine it is running as well as have some metadata about the volume.
+- `docker volume prune`: Cleans up unused volumes.
+- `docker volume create <volumename>`: Creaes volumes ahead of its use.